awillats/clinc/OUTLINE.md

   > We further demonstrate how the most common FC measures (correlation and coherence) reduce the set of likely causal models, facilitating causal inferences despite major limitations.

   > Alternative FC measures are suggested to immediately start improving causal inferences beyond these common FC measures.

+- start with "structure-function" v.s. start with "intervention is key to understanding causal roles"

+- highlight our expected results
+  - first we (cover theory)
+  - then me demonstrate (sims)
+  - (finding) - location matters, CL is best at severing edges which blur (patterns of correlation between) distinct hypotheses
+    - "we show..."
+    - to do that, apply CL at expected bridges / "ambiguating edges" of candidate hypotheses

 - highlight value of closed-loop
   - severing connections in-situ
   - shaping (co)variance
+  - closed-loop could be used to induce virtual dependencies - i.e. "gain of function" experiments to test counterfactuals
+    - not something we explore much

 - how much to explain types of intervention
   - [^N2] necessary to define "interventions" or "open-loop"?
   - [^N3] is "lesioning" really an open-loop stimulation?
   - [^N5] will most readers be familiar with "closed-loop"? or should this be defined / a different phrase used?
+  - [^grosenick] does a good job of distinguishing feedback CL from activity-guided

+misc:

 - is optogenetics worth mentioning?
   - facilitates closed-loop control with unprecedented precision